|

 later time when the levels are more stable.

-Any exercise will help you manage your blood glucose levels rather it
+Any exercise will help you manage your blood glucose levels whether it

 be strength training or aerobics.